 Most products fail by trying to solve multiple problems at the same time; everybody in the room wants to contribute and have that ‘innovative’ idea for a new feature.
 With too many features, we end up making confusing products and diluted value propositions for the users.
 The audience finds it difficult to comprehend and as a result, the brand positioning is diluted.

-#taketheleap model initiated by Silverscoop is designed to identify, prioritize and clearly define the problem to go after.
+#taketheleap model initiated by Silverscoop is put together to identify, prioritize and clearly define the problem to go after.
 It allows all key stakeholders to contribute yet makes sure the most critical problem is picked.
 After all, we can’t really take a leap with feature-loaded baggage.
 It’s an important phase of defining product strategy.

 How to solve a customer problem?
 Defining product strategy.

 Defining product strategy is most essential stage of building a product.
 This is when all of the big product requests are agreed upon and one route is chosen and clearly penned down as part of the product roadmap.
 At this stage, it is important not to get tempted and jump on to design phase, it makes it difficult to keep the focus on the end-user and their problems.

 Once the problem is clearly defined and prioritized, we move to the next phase.